COVID-19 vaccination in Malaysia: June

 On 5 June, Prime Minister Muhyiddin announced plans to ramp up vaccination including importing 16 million stocks of vaccines over the next two months and opening 300 new vaccine centres nationwide.
 By that stage, 7.2% of the population had received at least one dose of the COVID-19 vaccine.

 On 13 June, Datuk Seri Dr Adham Baba spoke that Malaysia is developing two homegrown vaccines.
 The first will be a ribonucleic acid or messenger vaccine, and the second is an inactivated vaccine.

 On 14 June, Khairy Jamaluddin has announced that Phase Four for the national vaccination programme has begun.
 It is focused on workers in "critical industries", such as food, manufacturing, retail, construction, plantation, and hospitality.
 It will be conducted with a vaccine delivery centre, coordinated by the International Trade and Industry Ministry, and vaccinations will begin on 16 June.
 Workers will receive the vaccines for free, and their employers will pay for the purchase of the vaccines to their workplaces.
 Owing to a surge in COVID-19 cases in Labuan, the government will also deliver 30,000 vaccines.

 On 15 June, Health Director-General Noor Hisham Abdullah announces that single dose vaccines from Cansino and Janssen were given conditional approval for public use.
 In addition, the Pfizer vaccine was also approved for used on persons 12 and above.

 On 20 June 2021, the Director-General of Health Noor Hisham Abdullah stated that Malaysia was expecting to achieve herd immunity status by November or December 2021.
 He also indicated the country's vaccination programme would be expanded.
-As of 20 June, less than 10 percent of Malaysians have been vaccinated.
+As of 20 June, less than 10% of Malaysians had been vaccinated.

 On 21 June, the coordinating minister for the National COVID-19 Immunisation Programme Khairy Jamaluddin confirmed that refugee communities in Malaysia would be inoculated with CanSino Biologics' Convidecia vaccine.
 The first shipment is due to arrive in late July 2021.

 On 21 June, Health Minister Adham Baba and COVID-19 immunisation coordinating minister Khairy confirmed that the Malaysian Institute of Medical Research (IMR) and Universiti Putra Malaysia had begun developing a COVID-19 vaccine using mRNA technology since November 2020.
 On 4 July, IMR director Dr Tahir Aris confirmed that the Malaysian vaccine was being designed as a booster shot and would expect to be ready in 2024.
 RM3.1mil was also approved for the development of COVID-19 vaccines for laboratory and animal studies only.